tiagosaurus/Mock-Up/Deliverable.md

 Similarly, it allows our objects to establish a one to one connection with their associated table in the database, allowing for single instantiations of objects to communicate directly with the database.

-Overall, the database adapter, namely models.py in the case of our Django project, provides factory methods to introduce functionality such as getting, setting, deleting, and creating system objects.
-In this case there are be private methods that allow our team to create objects with private constructors and return them to the rest of the system.
-This in turn allows the other teams to use the objects for whatever purposes they need to.
-Otherwise, there will be a public API with get, set, remove, and add methods for each system object that are visible to the other teams to use.
-In this case, the database knows about the various objects in the system.
+The database adapter, namely models.py in the case of our Django project, provides factory methods to introduce functionality such as *getting*, *setting*, *deleting*, and *creating* system objects.
+These are private methods that allow our team to create objects with private constructors and return them for use within the rest of the system.
+This allows other teams within our track to use these objects for whatever purposes needed.
+We also have a public API with *get*, *set*, *add*, and *remove* methods for each system object that are visible to the other teams for their own uses.
+In this case, the database knows of the various objects within the system.

 ## Public API